 Communication Tower Inspections are a vital part of maintaining safe working conditions.
 Several aspects of each structure may be changed with all of the recent modifications.
 A greater frequency of inspections will benefit everyone involved.

 How to Conduct Communication Tower Inspection?

 This may vary depending on your customer or your company’s requirements.
 Our goal while performing Communication tower inspections is to prevent failures before they happen.
-Many Items need to be examined while performing an inspection that will vary depending on the type of structure you’re working on here.

 A few items need to be taken into consideration during the inspection process.

 - The first thing you will want to examine is the general site conditions.
 Water is not collecting around the foundations, which can lead to erosion over time.

 - The next step is to move to the tower base and the foundations.
 Verify that the foundations are above grade to prevent accelerated corrosion on any steel and that there’s no crackling, Spaulding, or shifting occurring with the concrete.
 Look closely at the base to ensure no cracking around the flange or the base welds.

 - Now on to Aerial Toddler Inspections and ascending the entire length of the tower, pay close attention to all the towers section.

 - Now for anchors, If you’re working on a guide tower, you’ll want to inspect all the anchor points closely.
 This procedure may vary slightly depending upon your customer’s requirements for your company standards.

 An inspection of the tower and associated steelwork, antenna systems, and feeders will occur once a year.
 An inspection completion report will be provided (including photographs).